-UW-CTRI has commenced a new pilot study designed to encourage participants to practice the act of quitting smoking for up to a day at a time, then return to smoking by only puffing every 30 seconds without inhaling.
+UW-CTRI has completed recruitment for a pilot study designed to encourage participants to practice the act of quitting smoking for up to a day at a time, then return to smoking by only puffing every 30 seconds without inhaling.

 “The whole idea behind this paced puffing is that we want them to practice quitting, but not relapsing,” said Principal Investigator Dr. Danielle McCarthy, UW-CTRI Associate Director of Research.
 “We want them to go back in a way that’s not very rewarding, not aversive; we’re not trying to make them sick, just trying to make it slightly unpleasant to go back to smoking.”

 The idea is that the participant will apply lessons learned to a full quit attempt in the future—just not during this 15-day pilot study.
 The Pilot Study of Practice Quitting Smoking and Paced Cigarette Puffing will ultimately enroll 20 people.
 More than 80 smokers have volunteered and are being screened, with a few attending their first visits.

 Participants learn about the study, consent, answer questions, and learn how to practice quitting and puff from cigarettes when prompted without inhaling smoke into their lungs.

 Then, every other day for two weeks, UW-CTRI researchers call participants at their usual wake-up times to ask questions and instruct them to either practice quitting or just monitor their smoking closely that day.
 Later the same day, researchers call to ask how things are going and, if the person practiced quitting, ask participants to puff from up to three cigarettes without inhaling.
 Researchers ask participants to go just a bit longer not smoking than the participants previously thought they could go.
 Researchers monitor them via Facetime, Skype, Google chat, or by phone if they cannot video chat.
 After 15 days, the study concludes and researchers will gather feedback.